w3c/cogai/demos/nlp/dinner/README.md

 ## Knowledge representation

+The customer will have preferences, e.g. for a window table, and for specific dishes on the menu.
+Ideally, this would be expressed declaratively and used to make requests, and to make a choice from the options on the menu.
+That suggests the demo also needs a way to model the menu and a means for the customer to review the options and make a choice.
+Each utterance in the dialogue will be chosen based upon the current stage in the dinner plan and the information in the dialogue history.
+This involves mini-plans to cater for variations, e.g. whether not a window table is available, and whether a given dish is off the menu.
+I need to wok on how to represent such mini-plans in terms of declarative and procedural knowledge.

 What is a good enough way to represent statements like *The window tables are all reserved*?
 From a logical point of view this is equivalent to:

 ```